ikhlasbhojani/TeamReporterCode/README.md

 ## Description

-This is a Team Reporter website which is based on team management.
-This website is helpful for contacting and accessing your employees.
-For example, a teacher can send a message to all his students.
-And the student can get information from the teacher.
+Team Reporter app is based on team management.
+It is helpful for contacting and accessing your employees.
+For example, an Employer can ask for daily status information from all his employees.
+And the employees can submit answers to the questions asked by the employer.

 ### For Login